federicoart/toon/packages/cli/README.md

 Record layout automatically falls back to the standard format when rows contain complex nested structures that cannot be flattened without loss.

+The CLI (and core library) detect this layout during decoding, rebuilding the original arrays of objects with proper primitive and inline array values—no special flags required when running `toon --decode`.

 ### Lenient Decoding

 Skip validation for faster processing: